CU-ESIIL/Innovation-Summit-2024/docs/additional-resources/participant_agreement.md

 # Entire Agreement

-This Agreement and the Event Code of Conduct, constitutes the entire agreement between the University and You with respect to the Codefest and supersedes all previous or contemporaneous oral or written agreements concerning the Summit.
+This Agreement and the Event Code of Conduct, constitutes the entire agreement between the University and You with respect to the Summit and supersedes all previous or contemporaneous oral or written agreements concerning the Summit.
 In the event of a conflict between this Agreement and/or the Event Code of Conduct, the conflict shall be resolved with the following order of precedence:

 1. This Agreement
 2. The Event Code of Conduct